ivanhtp/kickstart_foundation5_bower_grunt_compass/README.md

 ## Configuration Files!

   * __config.rb__ - Compass configuration file.
 Don't edit it unless you know what you're doing.
   * __bower.json__ - Bower assets dependencies goes here.
-Write any bower dependency you'll need and run 'bower install'.
+Write any bower dependency you'll need and run `bower install`.
   * __package.json__ - Project version information for building.
 Project name, author, version goes here.
   * __Gruntfile.js__ - This file is to Grunt, what bower.json is to bower.
 Here goes Grunt dependencies/plugins and its configurations.
-Like bower, if you add a new dependency, run 'npm install' to download the new dependencies
+Like bower, if you add a new dependency, run `npm install` to download the new dependencies

 ## Upgrading